-SENSORY FRIENDLY MONDAYS are a time for children with autism spectrum disorder (ASD) and sensory processing differences to have a fun, enjoyable, and interactive learning experience in a comfortable and accepting environment!
+SENSORY FRIENDLY MONDAYS at Kaleideum Downtown are a time for children with autism spectrum disorder (ASD) and sensory processing differences to have an enjoyable and interactive learning experience in a comfortable and accepting environment!
 At the Museum, learning can be verbal or non-verbal; hands-on or hands-off; fast or slow; social or solitary; loud or quiet; directed or inquiry-based.
-Sensory Friendly Mondays are offered one day per month, September through May, on Members-only Mondays (9 am– 12 pm) when Museum attendance is light.
+Sensory Friendly Mondays are offered one day per month, September through May, on Members-only Mondays (9 am–Noon) when Museum attendance is light.
 You do not need to be a member in order to attend, but admission or membership is required.

 SENSORY FRIENDLY NIGHTS are offered quarterly.
 Admission is $3/person (+ tax) for members and non-members.

 Social narratives and visual schedules for each campus, written from a child’s perspective, are available for download to help you and your child familiarize yourselves with Kaleideum before your visit.